NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 2. Code chunks (written in R, or another supported language).
 3. The YAML header

 Let's dig deeper into each of these in the following sections!
 But first, just to get a flavor for things: press the little Knit-button located at the top of the text editor panel in RStudio.
-This will prompt you to save the Rmd file (do that), and generate the output file (an HTML file in this case), plus open up a preview of this file for you.
+This will prompt you to save the Rmd file (do that), and generate the output file (an HTML file in this case).
+It will also open up a preview of this file for you.

 ### Markdown text